micheles/micheles.github.io/_posts/2014-07-04-miriam-one-year-later.md

 the 16 minutes of the GMF-generation phase.
 It is hard to improve more on the GMF-generation phase: even with the new table structure the saving time is four times bigger than the computation time.
-Probably the solution there is to avoid saving the GMFs and to recompute them on the fly when they are needed, since the computation is so fast (mind you, here I am consider the case without spatial correlation).
+Probably the solution is to avoid saving the GMFs and to recompute them on the fly when they are needed, since the computation is so fast (mind you, here I am considering the case without spatial correlation).